Increasing cotton yields with Smart Nutrition™ MAP+MST®

 When it comes to cotton production, soil fertility inputs are the biggest investment for maximizing yields.
 Farmers mostly focus on nitrogen fertility due to the delicate balance between too little and too much.
 However, sulfur deficiency is appearing more often and reducing cotton lint yield.

 Cotton grown on coarse textured soil carries a higher potential for sulfate leaching losses, especially from a source like AMS where all the sulfur present is in the sulfate form.
 Split applications of AMS are recommended due to the increased risk of leaching.
-Smart Nutrition MAP+MST offers season long sulfur availability as a slow release fertilizer (seen here in petiole tissue samples) while giving the farmer added protection from sulfate leaching.
+Smart Nutrition MAP+MST offers season long sulfur availability as a slow release fertilizer while giving the farmer added protection from sulfate leaching.

 Smart Nutrition MAP+MST has the added benefit of containing both nitrogen and phosphorus.
 Applied as a starter fertilizer, Smart Nutrition MAP+MST can aid in faster initial growth and potentially decrease time to maturity and weed interference.
-Generally, farmers could see the greatest benefit of starter application in medium to heavy textured soils, soils low in soil test phosphorus, and cool soil temperatures.
+Generally, farmers could see the greatest benefit of starter application in medium to heavy textured soils and soils low in soil test phosphorus.